Wide Reads

 In Today's Words:

-I have to act happy for my clients even though I got beaten up and robbed yesterday - I can't afford to show how I really feel.
+When a comforting theory meets a brutal fact, I have to act happy for my clients even though I got beaten up and robbed yesterday - I can't afford to show how I really feel.
+Candide's education is what happens when theory meets the road.

 "I was born to live and die in a convent; my parents forced me into this detestable habit to favor a cursed elder brother."